gmountk/SanSational/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "title: "Detecting Eating Episodes by Tracking Jawbone Movements with a Non-Contact Wearable Sensor" subtitle = ""
+title = "Detecting Eating Episodes by Tracking Jawbone Movements with a Non-Contact Wearable Sensor" subtitle = ""

 # Order that this section will appear in.